Muriel2Horak/core-platform/docs/epics/S2_PROGRESS.md

 4. **Resilient Kafka:** 3× retry + DLQ ensures no event loss
 5. **Type-Safe Frontend:** TypeScript with strict types for WebSocket protocol
 6. **Reusable Hooks:** `usePresence()` is a clean abstraction for any entity
+7. **Material-UI Consistency:** All S2 components use existing MUI library (no new dependencies)
+8. **Production-Ready Demo:** UserEditPage demonstrates all S2 features in real use case

 ---